 The book never quite touches directly on what made Hinault so good, the assumption is that he was born with the DNA of a champion and this was boosted by aggression and even borderline psychopathic tendencies.
 Hinault talked about racing for fun, for pleasure but this meant attacking his rivals anywhere but the fun was cruel like a cat toying with a mouse.
 You wonder if Hinault’s rivals locked their hotel doors at night just to sleep safer.
 Hinault’s mental side comes to the fore again and again.
 His jaw alone tells a tale, jutting defiantly at the world.
 Fotheringham explains Hinault’s pirouette on Lance Armstrong (once a champion now unmentionable) but doesn’t cover the whispers about Hinault himself, the links to veterinarian horse trainers.

 Innovation and technology is celebrated and Cyrille Guimard is a key factor.
-Questionably labelled a Breton by Fotheringham despite being born south of the Loire, Guimard is arguably the greatest team manager ever.
+Arguably the greatest team manager ever, a point he’d probably argue too.
 There’s not much to read on Guimard in English so this book is a great insight.
 Of course merely signing Hinault to your team would make any car-driving chimpanzee look good but Guimard and Hinault are a winning tandem.
 Guimard was the first to supply a cycling team with a bus, the book details many more examples and Hinault responded well to the new technologies.
 It’s pleasantly confounding since he often appears as the sort who thinks all you need is a bike with round wheels yet Fotheringham shows Hinault adopting a aero helmet for a time trial as it’s a means to put even more time into others.
 This is still cycling in the pre-sports science era, take Hinault and Guimard’s policy of an 80km warm up before time trials; it sounds excessive but thinking about it, this meant starting the time trial with heavier legs and therefore being unable too make too many sprints up hills and out of corners: today we’d call it pacing and trying to keep the power output steady but back then this wasn’t so obvious.
 Later on it’s explained Hinault would beat rivals with a strong final third of time trial, a “negative split” in today’s jargon.
 Similarly Hinault teams up with Bernard Tapie to launch a new team and this ushers in yet more modern aspects of team management.
 This is the story of Hinault but a constant theme is the evolution of the sport and Hinault was involved in this.

 At times the book delivers one race account after another and amid the “Hinault attacked here, Hinault won there” accounts you get lost.
 Presumably it’s the same for all sporting giants, the heavyweight makes another KO punch, the footballer scores another winning goal.
 In this sense the relentless nature is all part of his story, the way he’d go solo with 50km to go, how as an amateur he’d take the fight to the pros.